NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 guarantees that there are no incompatibilities.

 .. note::
-  CUDA Quantum is configured to use its own linker by default.
-This linker may not support certain data compression components used by your toolchain, leading to and error of the form, for example, "[library] is compressed with ELFCOMPRESS_ZLIB, but lld is not built with zlib support".
-In that case, you should configure CUDA Quantum to use the linker that was used to building CUDA Quantum by setting the `NVQPP_LD_PATH` environment variable to point to it, e.g. `export NVQPP_LD_PATH=ld`.
+  CUDA Quantum is configured to use its own linker, meaning the `LLD <https://lld.llvm.org/>`__ linker, by default.
+While this linker should be a drop-in replacement for system linkers, in rare cases it may be necessary to use your own linker instead.
+You can configure CUDA Quantum to use an external linker setting the `NVQPP_LD_PATH` environment variable to point to it; for example `export NVQPP_LD_PATH=ld`.

-FIXME: maybe we should enable more compressions.

 Additionally, you will need to install the necessary CUDA runtime libraries to use GPU-acceleration in CUDA Quantum.
 While not necessary, we recommend installing